 Assistant Coach, Charlotte Checkers (AHL)

-Geordie Kinnear enters his 10th season as an assistant coach in the American Hockey League (AHL) and his sixth full season working for the Carolina Hurricanes organization.
+Geordie Kinnear enters his 11th season as an assistant coach in the American Hockey League (AHL) and his seventh full season working for the Carolina Hurricanes organization.
 He spent the 2006-07 season serving as a part-time assistant and special consultant for the Albany River Rats during their first year as the Hurricanes top minor-league affiliate.

 Kinnear began his coaching career when he joined the Albany coaching staff in August 2001, after an eight-year professional career.
 He worked for the New Jersey Devils organization from 2001-2006, serving as Albany’s assistant coach for four seasons and working as a special assignment scout with the Devils during the 2004-05 campaign.